 This study aims to determine the financial performance of retail trading companies listed on the Indonesia Stock Exchange before and during the first year of the COVID-19 pandemic in 2020 until early 2021.
-The financial ratios used are the current, debt-to-asset, and debt-to-equity ratios. , total assets turnover, and return on equity.
+The financial ratios used are the current, debt-to-asset, and debt-to-equity ratios.
+Total assets turnover and return on equity.
 The population in this study are companies listed on the Indonesia Stock Exchange.
-Sampling was done using a purposive sampling method.
+Sampling was done by purposive sampling method.
 The population is 26 retail trading companies listed on the Indonesia Stock Exchange in 2020.
 A sample of 24 companies that have published their financial statements for 2020.
-The data analysis method used is the paired sample t-test and the Wilcoxon signed rank test, which was previously tested normality.
+The data analysis method used is the paired sample t-test, and the Wilcoxon signed rank test, which previously tested normality.
 The analysis results show that the company's profitability during the COVID-19 pandemic, when viewed from ROA, ROE and PM, can be said to be unhealthy because the company's average profitability is below the industry standard ratio value.
 Meanwhile, the company's liquidity during the COVID-19 pandemic can also be considered unhealthy when viewed from the CR, DER, and DAR.
 It can be seen from the average ratio value, which is far from the industry standard.

-Keywords: Financial Performance, Retail Trading Companies, Indonesia Stock Exchange, COVID-19 Pandemic
+Keywords: Indonesia Stock Exchange, COVID-19 pandemic, Wilcoxon signed rank test